YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

 - to generate normal form expressions, i.e., rational numbers whose numerator and denomnator are co-prime.

-The program shall be as relational as possible, supporting fruitful execution is different directions without optimization for any certain direction.
+The program shall be as relational as possible, supporting fruitful execution in different directions without optimization for any certain direction.

 ## History